nishia1/senti-news/README.md

 ### **Folders**
 - **`nlp-testing/`** – Contains all testing code and experiments with different NLP libraries.
-- **`senti_news_code/`** – Deployable version of the project.
+- **`senti_news_code/ --> final_version`** – Deployable version of the project.
 This is the main folder to view for production code.
 Has individual work and final version is contained in final_version

 ### **Backend**
 - **Libraries:** Flair, PoliticalBiasBERT, spaCy, TextBlob